 Choosing the same keyword on multiple pages

-If two pages are optimized for the same keyword it confuses search engines and they will rank both pages lower than what they should be ranked.
+If two pages are optimized for the same keyword they compete with each other and search engines will more often than not rank both pages lower than what they could be ranked.
 This is known as keyword cannibalization.

 Optimize every page on your website for completely different keywords.
 If you have separate pages that target the same keyword you can opt to consolidate the content from both pages on the top-performing page (the page with more backlinks and more traffic).